Vizzuality/backbone.cartodb/README.md

 Add backbone.cartodb.js to your HTML.
 This library does **not** change Backbone.sync method so you could use it as usual if you have another models in your app from a REST API or localstorage.

-Fist you have to create a CartoDB instance linked to your account:
+First you have to create a CartoDB instance linked to your account:

         var CartoDB = Backbone.CartoDB({
-            user: 'MYNAME' // you should put your account name here
+            user: 'YOURUSER' // you should put your account name here
-                           // YOURNAME.cartobd.com
+                           // YOURUSER.cartobd.com
         });

 Then you have to define a collection pointing to your public table: